 As we have talked about it before, employee engagement defines the level of commitment of the workforce to the organization and ultimately translates to performance and impact.
 You must already be aware of the many reasons that make employee engagement a top priority, including, higher productivity, reduced absenteeism, inclusive culture, customer satisfaction, etc.

 While the focus is turning towards increasing employee experience with greater engagement, you might still be struggling about the best way to measure the engagement quotient.
 Here, an employee engagement survey with the right questions can help you ramp up the efforts in the right direction.

 An employee engagement survey seeks to gauge the pulse and opinion of the workforce to determine their dedication and commitment to the organization.
-It provides a quantitative and qualitative analysis of employee perspectives and level of belongingness to the workplace.
-Measuring some key drivers of engagement can help organizations understand the degree of engagement or disengagement among employees, which has a direct impact on the organizational bottom line.
+You can get a quantitative and qualitative analysis of employee perspectives and level of belongingness to the workplace.
+Measuring some key drivers of engagement can help you understand the degree of engagement or disengagement among employees, which has a direct impact on the organizational bottom line.
 The following sections will uncover all important aspects of an employee engagement survey, highlighting its importance, important attributes, top employee engagement survey questions and best ways to get started.

-> On the face of it, conducting an employee engagement survey is to gauge deep insights on the engagement landscape in an organization.
+On the face of it, conducting an employee engagement survey is to gauge deep insights on the engagement landscape in an organization.
 However, there are several other factors that contribute to answering why employee engagement surveys are important.